PFython/WhatsAppCloud/README.md

 >>> wa = Whatsapp(autosend=False)

-# Prepare but don't send a message e.g. for further inspection and processing
+# Create but don't send a message.
+Useful when testing/debugging if you don't want to actually spam someone, and also if you intend to do any pre-processing to further refine the message before finalising, or post-processing e.g. to save the message data somewhere, or if you're making a 'factory' to create multiple messages and send them later, perhaps according to a schedule or in response to certain events.

 >>> wa.send()